 Let’s face it, learning words can be boring or it can be fun.
 Students are savvy and will pick up vocabulary when we use it in context and have confidence in their ability to use it.
 Continue to use words in your daily interactions that might be “above their heads” because students are sophisticated enough to use context clues to figure out your message.

-I’m talking about sophisticated words that would impress even the most “word wise” adults.
-I love words and that’s why I created fun and fancy vocabulary products for upper elementary (and even middle school) students.
-Check out my fancy vocabulary freebie here!
-If your students like it, you can check out the products tied to this freebie for your grade level.
-If you are a SERIOUS word loving teacher, there is also a bundle available at a reduced price!
+I’m talking about sophisticated words that would impress even the most “word-wise” adults.
+I love words, which is why I created fun, fancy vocabulary products for upper-elementary (and even middle-school) students.
+If you’re a SERIOUS word-loving teacher, a bundle is also available at a reduced price!

-Cheers to arming our students with sophisticated words that add to their plethora of knowledge!
+Cheers to arming our students with sophisticated words that expand their knowledge!